Manjarly/End-to-End-Hybrid-Recommendation-Engine/ReadMe.md

 ## **Usage**

-To run the complete pipeline including model training, evaluation, and demonstration, execute the main script:
+To run the complete pipeline including model training, evaluation, and demonstration, open the ipynb file in Google Collab or VS Code and Run in order.
-python your\_script\_name.py

 The script will automatically download the dataset, tune the hyperparameters, train the models, display evaluation metrics and graphs, and print out example recommendations.